 The bike started out as a fully faired stock ’95 BMW R100 that Junior agreed to customise for his newly wedded friend.
 With only a month till his mate took off for the air force and the added pressure a the dream of getting in 2 weeks of riding prior to leaving, this request would have generated an obscene finger gesture for your average builder, but Junior being the pal that he is, accepted the challenge.

 The concept was to strip the R100 down to create a clean and simple Brat/Tracker style bike.
 Thankfully the BMW’s previous owner had kept it well maintained and serviced and it had low miles on the clock.
 The engine was subsequently left alone, meaning the focus could be placed on radical aesthetic modifications.
 With the bike stripped down junior started out by building a new stainless steel subframe and alloy seat pan to match.
 The pan was then covered in foam and wrapped in black leather with a Bratstyle influence tuck and roll design.

-Double sided LED Oberon turn signals were mounted inconspicuously to the tail either side of a retro styled stop lamp that’s nestled beneath “the world’s smallest sissy bar“.
-Lastly the boys selected a light blue colour which Junior laid on tank.
-Unfortunately it came out way too pastel for their taste so Junior added a touch of blue and black to a clear coat to create the final finish you see here.
+Double-sided LED Oberon turn signals were mounted inconspicuously to the tail either side of a retro-styled stop lamp that’s nestled beneath “the world’s smallest sissy bar“.
+Lastly, the boys selected a light blue colour which Junior laid on the tank.
+Unfortunately, it came out way too pastel for their taste so Junior added a touch of blue and black to a clear coat to create the final finish you see here.

 Read more like this

 Experiences from our youth can have a profound effect on what we do later in life.
 For Jean-Pierre, it was time spent with his father on their BMW R60/7.
 Despite pursuing a…Continue Reading